vinifmor/bauh/README.md

   theme: defines the path to the theme/stylesheet file with a .qss extension (e.g: /path/to/my/theme.qss).
 For themes provided by bauh, only a string key is needed (e.g: light).
 Default: light
   system_theme: merges the system's theme/stylesheet with bauh's.
 Default: false.
 updates:
-  check_interval: 30  # the updates checking interval in SECONDS
+  check_interval: 30  # the updates checking interval in MINUTES
   ask_for_reboot: true  # if a dialog asking for a system reboot should be displayed after a successful upgrade
 disk:
     trim: